Quick recap: A Vietnam vet’s life starts to get really weird and creepy when he starts having visions of demons and nightmares of torture.

 Fun(?) fact: Much of the imagery for the film comes from photographs taken by Joel-Peter Witkin.
 I won’t post on here because it is super creepy and gruesome but you should Google it if that’s your thing.
-Or just scroll through Creepypasta on Reddit because I’m pretty sure I’ve seen most of his pictures there at some point.
+Or just scroll through the Subreddit Creepypasta because I’m pretty sure I’ve seen most of his pictures there at some point.

 My thoughts: SPOILERS APLENTY!!